-Evernote can offer everything that Outline is missing: Thanks to suitable apps, the virtual notebook is completely functional on all platforms and can be used just as well on a smartphone or tablet as on an iPhone, iPad, BlackBerry, or on the web.
+Evernote can offer everything that Outline is missing: Thanks to suitable apps, the virtual notebook is completely functional on all platforms and can be used just as well as an app on a PC (Windows and macOS), smartphone or tablet (iOS and Android), or as a web app.
 When new features become available, they are available on all operating systems at the same time.
 Because of this, Evernote is one step ahead of its opponents and enjoys growing popularity as a OneNote alternative.

 With regards to clarity, text formatting, and multimedia, Evernote is comparable to Microsoft’s OneNote.
 With Evernote, you can also create as many notebooks as you want.
 Inside, you can collect your notes chronologically, like a folder.
 For every new note, you can assign keywords which you can use to re-find relevant notes.
 The keywords work the same way with inserted pictures, tables, PDFs, or Office documents.

 Evernote offers many interesting features, such as offline mode or searchable PDF files.
-However, the majority of the additional functions are only available in the fee-paying versions Evernote Plus and Evernote Premium.
+However, the majority of the additional functions are only available in the paid versions Evernote Premium and Evernote Business.
 The free of charge basic rate on the other hand, is massively restricted.With this rate, only the search function, the passcode lock, as well as the ability to share and comment on notes by friends and acquaintances are integrated.
 Also, you have access to 60MB per month for uploads, and you can only synchronize between two devices.
-In the fee-paying, premium version you receive 10GB per month, and you can synchronize your notes limitlessly between all devices.
+In the fee-based, premium version you receive 10GB or 20GB per month, and you can synchronize your notes limitlessly between all devices.

 Simplenote: The understated alternative to OneNote